Ian Condry’s “Dissolve Music”

 2017 Mellon Faculty Grant

-Dissolve Music @ MIT is a two-and-a-half-day conference, workshop and sound festival held on March 7-9, 2018.
-The aim is to bring together music scholars, sound studies specialists, musicians and sound creators to explore the diversity of experimental sound, music, acoustics and related research.
-Combining art and scholarship in a spirit of experimentation, the conference aims to dissolve boundaries between different arenas of sonic engagement to identify paths towards alternative, more inclusive futures.
+Dissolve Music @ MIT was a two-and-a-half-day conference, workshop and sound festival held on March 7-9, 2018.
+Dissolve Music brought together music scholars, sound studies specialists, musicians and sound creators to explore the diversity of experimental sound, music, acoustics and related research.
+Combining art and scholarship in a spirit of experimentation, the conference aimed to dissolve boundaries between different arenas of sonic engagement to identify paths towards alternative, more inclusive futures.

 - music, race & ethnicity